“You can make a living from teaching online.”

 The 5 things you need to know about how to teach online:

-- The best online courses in the world aren't required to contain hundreds of lectures.
-On average, 73% of the top schools have between 11 and 50 lectures per course, and 90% of the revenue on this sample corresponds to courses with fewer than 50 lectures.
+The best online courses in the world aren’t required to contain hundreds of lessons.
+On average, 73% of the top schools have between 11 and 50 lessons per course, and 90% of the revenue on this sample corresponds to courses with fewer than 50 lessons.

-- Top schools have found success in delighting their students by using short video lectures.
+Top schools have found success in delighting their students by using short video lessons.
 Two-thirds (67%) of Teachable’s best online teachers keep their video clip length under 10 minutes.

 Convinced?
 Excited?
 Found this useful, or not at all?
 Let us know in the comments!